kubernetes-retired/contrib/cni-plugins/to_docker/README.md

-A multi-host docker network does not necessarily meet the requirement (seen in http://kubernetes.io/docs/admin/networking/#kubernetes-model) that hosts can open connections to containers.
+A multi-host docker network does not necessarily meet the requirement (seen in http://kubernetes.io/docs/admin/networking/#kubernetes-model) that hosts and containers can open connections to each other.
 However, you can typically enable this with a bit of static configuration.
 The particulars of this depend on the Docker network you choose; this simple plugin does not attempt to discern and effect that static configuration --- it is up to you.

 For example, consider the case in which the multi-host Docker network was created by the Kuryr libnetwork driver making a Neutron "tenant